-SLUSE is an educational program aiming to strengthen existing Master level educational activities at University of Copenhagen and Roskilde University (RUC), within sustainable land use and natural resource management in developing countries.
-An important objective is to approach these issues in an interdisciplinary fashion by taking point of departure in natural, agricultural, social and cultural theories and methods.
+SLUSE, Practicing Interdisciplinary Field Research on the Environment, is a MSc course offered jointly by departments at the University of Copenhagen and Roskilde University (RUC) within the framework of sustainable land use and natural resource management in Europe and countries of the Global South.
+An important aim is to approach these issues in an interdisciplinary way by taking point of departure in natural, agricultural, social and cultural theories and methods.

-Ten universities in Malaysia, Thailand, Southern Africa, Kenya, Cambodia and Indonesia are currently included as SLUSE partners.
+Universities in Poland, Malaysia, Kenya, Thailand, South Africa, Cambodia and Indonesia are currently included as SLUSE partners.